Skip to main content

 License plate game

 There are a lot of variations of this classic car game, but in its most basic form, all the passengers in the car collect or make a list of how many license plates from different states they see during the road trip.
 Having the players write down the states they see in list form eliminates arguments and yelling when a plate is spotted.
 The person who has the most when you reach your destination is declared the winner.
-Winner gets to choose a vacation activity or where to eat (within reason, of course).
+The winner gets to choose a vacation activity or where to eat (within reason, of course).

 Would you rather

 This is an across-the-ages game that even adults will enjoy.
 Questions can be straightforward, silly, or even gross.
 The basic premise is for players to take turns asking everyone “would you rather” questions.
 All the participants have to choose between the two options regardless of how yucky or ridiculous.
 Would you rather is often used as a classroom or workshop icebreaker.
-Here are a few would you rather questions for your next road trip:
+Here are a few would-you-rather questions for your next road trip:

 • Would you rather be able to fly or have super speed?